Rotten Apple (album): Critical reception

-But XXL gave it a L/XXL (the equivalent of three stars out of five) and said, "Not falling far from 50 Cent’s platinum-rooted tree, Rotten Apple is fertilized with potent doses of sonic strength and catchy hooks.
-But overall, it isn’t the new massacre that'll shake New York hip-hop down to its core."
+But XXL gave it a L/XXL (the equivalent of three stars out of five) and said, "Not falling far from 50 Cent's platinum-rooted tree, Rotten Apple is fertilized with potent doses of sonic strength and catchy hooks.
+But overall, it isn't the new massacre that'll shake New York hip-hop down to its core."
 AllMusic's David Jeffries gave it 2.5 out of 5 stars and said that "The highlights are way high, but the album as a whole is fans-only."
 HipHopDX gave it a similar score of two-and-a-half stars out of five and said, "Much like Banks' rapping, the beats just plod along.
 It is easy to expect less from some of his less talented G-Unit brethren, but Banks has shown himself to be capable of a lot.
 Minus a few moments where he shines, this album is as rotten as the City."

 After five weeks of sales the album was at number 71 on the Billboard charts with 15,000 copies sold that week and 250,000 copies sold total.
 Despite not being certified in the United States, the album managed to achieve Gold status in Canada.

 Commercial performance

 Debuting at number 3 with 143,000, Banks fell more than 40,000 albums short of a chart-topping repeat.
 The album fell to number 15 the following week with sales of 49,000.

 In its third week, the album sold 25,000.

 In its fourth week, the album sold 19,000 to land at number 43 on the album chart.

 In its fifth week the album sold 15,000 to land at number 71 on the charts.
+The album would finish over 1 million units being sold in United States.